PASSPORT CLUB FORMING NOW!!

-Are you a professional seeking to join a family of dedicated individuals willing to provide service to the community and help to make this world a better place?
+Are you an individual seeking to join a family of dedicated people of action willing to provide service to the community and help to make this world a better place?

 Do you find it difficult to attend weekly Rotary meetings and have not joined this honorable organization for that reason alone?